youssefea/base-builder-mcp/README.md

 # Base Docs MCP

-This repository is an implementation for Base Docs MCP.
+This repository is an implementation for Base Docs Model Context Protocol (MCP).

 ## Build the server